pombredanne/craft-ai-client-python/README.rst

    client.get_decision_tree(
      "my_new_agent", # The agent id
-     1469473600 # The timestamp at which the decision tree is retrieved )
+     1469473600 # Optional the timestamp at which we want the decision
+                # tree, default behavior is to return the decision tree
+                # from the latest timestamp in context operations
+   )

 Take decision